PaulNWms/Airbnb/writeup.md

 ## Conclusion

 In this article, we explored property data from the Airbnb data sets available on Kaggle.
 We observed that select properties are much more popular than most, using number of reviews as a rough indicator of popularity.
 We looked at duration of rental, and found that a 2 night minimum was most common.
-We found that most units are located near downtown, but those aren't necessarily the most popular.  type of accomodation and price.
+We found that most units are located near downtown, but also that those aren't necessarily the most popular with customers.
+We found the most popular rental is a studio.

-~~In this article, we took a look at how to break into the field of becoming a developer according to Stack Overflow 2017 survey data.~~
-~~We gathered the advice of the masses as to how to break into the field, which showed that the masses leaned toward less expensive methods, which also require a lot of self motivation.~~
-We then looked at the how different methods were related to job satisfaction and salary.
-This showed that there was a common thread that these two items often move together.
-Finally, we looked at the bias associated with this advice.
-We found that those who broke into the field by earning a higher formal degree were much more likely to suggest others do the same.

 ### So do you REALLY you want to rent out that spare room?